Hilliard Mills: Current structures

 Building #1: Was constructed in 1925 by the H.W.
 Lines Company.
 It was designed by Charles T. Main of New York.
 The front facade is in the Art Deco Style, while the other three sides are classic New England Mill in design.
 The 1925 cost of the building was $151,421.
 It is one of the oldest examples of Art Deco architecture in Connecticut.
 At three floors and about 50,000 total square feet, this is the largest building at the site, made of brick, steel and heavy timbers.
 Building #1 is connected to Building #2.

 Building #2: This building was constructed in 1895.
 At four stories and 30,000 square feet, it is the largest timber frame non-barn building in Connecticut.
 The main beams are almost all made of longleaf pine, with some over 40 feet long.
 Building #2 is connected to Building #1 at the west end.

 Building #3: This building was constructed in two phases, the south 50' by 40' portion was constructed in 1882 as an addition to Building #6and the north portion of 50' was added in 1905.
 At two stories and 8,000 total square feet, Building #3 is in the brick and timber style.

 Building #4: This building was constructed as the dye house for the site in the mid-1800s.
 The current building was built in two phases, 1902 and 1923.
 The original brick floor from the 1800s structure is still visible.
 This building has a clerestory, making it unique in design at the site.
 It is one story and 6,630 square feet.

 Building #5: This building was constructed as an office add-on around 1890 and is next to Building #6.
 It is styled in the Queen Anne style and is less than 1,000 square feet in size.

 Building #6: Around 1780, Buckland built his carding mill along the Bigelow Brook.
 Originally roughly 18' by 30', this structure largely burned in 1833.
-In 1833-34, Building #6 was rebuilt and a 50' by 32' three story addition was added to the structure to the north, made of hand-hewn chestnut beams.
-Around 1860 a 30' addition facing north was added, constructed of hand-hewn oak timbers.
+In 1833–34, Building #6 was rebuilt and a 50' by 32' three story addition was added to the structure to the north, made of hand-hewn chestnut and oak beams.
+Around 1845 a 30' addition facing north was added, constructed of mostly hand-hewn oak timbers.
 Other softwood additions were made in the late 1800s, which were removed in 2009 and 2010.
-Building #6 at 7,680 square feet and three stories is currently shaped, but not restored to, how it was during the Civil War and is in the Greek Revival Style.
+Building #6 at 10,240 square feet and three stories plus an attic is currently shaped, but not restored to, how it was during the Civil War and is in the Greek Revival Style.

 Original Dam: The original earthen and granite dam is still visible to the south of Building #6.
 It was damaged by floods in 1869, 1909 and 1938.
 The portion across the brook is gone, but the granite stones still can be seen along the brook.